ravarador/OOP-Workshops/WS03/readme.md

 The Book should hold a single record of the book on loan in the report file.
 The Library should hold a dynamically allocated array of books and provide the required reports.

-> Note: Reading and accessing the data file and populatioing the Modules are done by the tester program.
-You are not implmenting any file related code.
+> Note: Reading and accessing the data file and populating the Modules are done by the tester program.
+You are not implementing any file-related code

 ## The Book module.
 (The Book class)
 ### Constant Values